 Step by Step Checklist for Moves

 Note: The Pre-Screen Host Family process allows designated families the ability to be pre-screened by AFS staff before being linked to a student.
 This provides teams with a list of local host families that have volunteered to host in the event of an urgent student move, while also helping to increase the percentage of compliant moves.
-If you know of a family who would like to be designated as a Pre-Screened Host Family, please contact your TDS and let them know.
+If you know of a family who would like to be designated as a Pre-Screened Host Family, please contact your Field Staff and let them know.

 If you wish to download a copy of this checklist to print, click here.